Landscape Regulations & Review

 Purpose

-Landscape is a valuable component to any city.
-When properly designed, installed, and maintained landscaping adds identity, character, and value to our community.
+Landscape is a valuable component of any city.
+When properly designed, installed, and maintained, landscaping adds identity, character, and value to our community.
 Selection of plant material is critical when designing for aesthetics, water efficiency, and safety.

 For many years, the City has been recognized as a Tree City USA by the Arbor Day Foundation.
 The City is committed to maintaining and increasing the overall aesthetic and environmental quality of our public, commercial, and non-residential properties.

-The City's Development and Neighborhood Services Department performs landscape inspections for new construction projects and annually inspect properties for compliance with approved plans to ensure that vegetation has not been lost due to natural disaster or poor maintenance.
+The City's Development and Neighborhood Services Department performs landscape inspections for new construction projects and annually inspects properties for compliance with approved plans to ensure that vegetation has not been lost due to natural disasters or poor maintenance.
 The City staff works with the community to improve deficiencies in the landscape as well as aide in plant placement and selection.
-We continuously strive to keep Greenacres a place that our residents and businesses owners can be proud of.
+We continuously strive to keep Greenacres a place that our residents and business owners can be proud of.

 Landscape Code

-The City of Greenacres Landscape code is located in the Zoning Code, Chapter 16, Article VII.
+The City of Greenacres Landscape Code is located in the Zoning Code, Chapter 16, Article VII.
 Landscaping provides tremendous value to our community.
-Providing more than just aesthetic value, landscape increases the value of the built environment by providing oxygen, improving air quality, conserving water, providing shade, reduce pollution and supporting wildlife.
+Providing more than just aesthetic value, landscape increases the value of the built environment by providing oxygen, improving air quality, conserving water, providing shade, reducing pollution, and supporting wildlife.

-For more information about landscaping or tree removal please call the Planning, GIS, and Engineering Division at 561-642-2054 or email: ebach@greenacresfl.gov.
+For more information about landscaping, or tree removal, please call the Planning, GIS, and Engineering Division at 561-642-2052 or via email at pnz@greenacresfl.gov.

 Tree Removal or Relocation